Misclassifying Contract Workers

 In fact, federally legislated employees receive superior job protection virtually akin to unionized workers.
 If you are unjustly dismissed without cause, then you are in a very advantageous position.
 Under the CLC, federal employees can only be fired for just cause or with a redundancy in the position.

-Lecker & Associates exclusively represent employees.
+Lecker & Associates have successfully represented employees for over 35 years.
 If you primarily work through temp agency placements, then it might be worth your while to book a 1-hr consultation with one of our experienced employment lawyers to review your status.
 You might be leaving money on the table if your employer has intentionally misclassified you as an independent contractor.
 This is an area of employment law we helped shape and we understand the landscape better than most.

 If you enjoyed this article, please consider sharing it.